NCAA eligibility GPA comes from 16 core courses on an unweighted scale. Why a 3.7 report card can read as 2.9 to the NCAA.

 The reason eligibility surprises happen is simple.
 Families track baseball and softball obsessively (innings, velo, exit velo, batting average) and treat grades as a separate world the school handles.
 Recruiting does not see two worlds.
 It sees one athlete.

 This is built into how MyGrind works.
-The app tracks classes and grades right alongside training, and it surfaces a running GPA so families can see their eligibility standing years early instead of discovering a problem senior year.
+The app tracks classes and grades right alongside training, and it surfaces a running, unweighted core-course GPA so families can see their eligibility standing years early instead of discovering a problem senior year.
+It separates the weighted school number from the core number the NCAA will actually use, so there are no surprises.
 That is the whole idea behind "No Grades, No Game."
 The work in the classroom is part of the grind, not a thing that happens off to the side.

 When you can see the core-course picture forming in real time, you make small corrections while they are still easy.
-A retake here, a schedule fix there.
+A retake here, a schedule fix there, all before the 10/7 lock.
 That is how athletes protect their offers.

 Start early, stay eligible

 Eligibility is not the scary part of recruiting.
 It is the part you can fully control if you start paying attention as a freshman instead of a senior.
-Know which classes count, watch the core-course GPA, register with the Eligibility Center on time, and always verify the current rules at the official source before any big decision.
+Know which classes count, watch the unweighted core-course GPA, beat the 10/7 lock, register with the Eligibility Center on time, and always verify the current rules at the official source before any big decision.

 If you want grades and the grind in one place, so eligibility never sneaks up on your family, MyGrind puts the classroom on the same scoreboard as the field.